shadrxcc/drag-drop-gallery/README.md

-# HNGx Stage 2 Task: MovieBox
+# HNGx Stage 3 Task: Drag and Drop Image Gallery

 A fully functional and responsive Drag-and-Drop Image gallery using React that showcases a collection of images in a visually appealing way.
 Users can view the gallery but cannot drop and drag images unless they are authenticated.